landingbj/lagi/docs/guide_en.md

         </dependency>
     ```

-- 3.Download the configuration lagi.yml: You need to download the configuration to call the relevant function [lagi.yml](https://github.com/landingbj/lagi/blob/main/lagi-web/src/main/resources/lagi.yml)，and put it in the resources directory of your project.(For lagi.yml related configurations, please refer to [Configuration Document](config_zh.md))
+Note: This jar has a built-in default configuration file lagi.yml, which is resolved with external configuration first.If you need to modify the configuration file, you can directly download the configuration [lagi.yml](https://github.com/landingbj/lagi/blob/main/lagi-web/src/main/resources/lagi.yml) and put it in the resources directory of your project.(For lagi.yml related configurations, please refer to [Configuration Document](config_en.md))

 ## Calling the examples
 - To get started quickly, We provide some [Calling the examples](https://github.com/landingbj/lagi/blob/main/lagi-core/src/test/java/ai/example/Demo.java), you can modify and debug as needed.